CycloneDX/cdxgen/README.md

 Footnotes:

-- [1] - For multi-module applications, the BoM file could include components not included in the packaged war or ear file.
+- [1] - For multi-module applications, the BOM file could include components not included in the packaged war or ear file.
 - [2] - Pip freeze is automatically performed to improve precision.
 Requires virtual environment.
 - [3] - Perform dotnet or nuget restore to generate project.assets.json.
 Without this file, cdxgen would not include indirect dependencies.
 - [4] - See the section on plugins